 - Accelerate solid digestion

 A septic tank treatment claims to offer your system positive benefits so that you can practice maintenance on your own, but from a professional standpoint, there isn’t enough research to prove that these additives work.
-In fact, research has shown that these treatments are actually harmful to the health of your septic tank, and should be avoided at all costs.
+In fact, research has shown that these treatments are actually harmful to the health of your septic tank and should be avoided at all costs.
 Here’s why.

-Why You Should Avoid Septic Treatments
+Why Are Septic Treatments So Bad?

-Much like some of the other information we’ve preached in our blogs, it’s important to note that adding any chemicals down your drain or directly into your septic tank can interfere with the natural balance of your system, thus preventing it from performing accurately.
+Much like some of the other information we’ve preached in our blogs, it’s important to note that adding any chemicals down your drain or directly into your septic tank can interfere with the natural balance of your system, thus preventing it from performing correctly.
 These septic treatment additives include corrosive matter, such as sulfuric acid, that damages the structural integrity of your system.

-Be Safe Rather Than Sorry
+It’s Better To Be Safe Than Sorry

 Contact us today to schedule an inspection or cleaning.
 We provide a free estimate beforehand to ensure you know what your system needs!